 are separate legal entities, they can sue or be sued by beneficiaries

-and can effectively represent any party involved in trust litigation.
+serve as administrators and can effectively represent any party involved

 Contact our firm today to learn how trusts can serve your family's interests now and